top of page

 image1.jpg

-Sadaf (she/her/hers) is a 4th year student in the Ph.D Program in Clinical Psychology at Montclair State University.
+Sadaf (she/her/hers) is a fifth year student in the Ph.D Program in Clinical Psychology at Montclair State University.
 Sadaf received her B.S in Psychology from University of Houston and M.A. in Clinical Psychology from University of Houston-Clear Lake.
 Sadaf's clinical work in the last decade with individuals with developmental and intellectual disabilities (DD/ID), primarily autism spectrum disorder (ASD), has inspired her research interests which include investigating social cognition in youth with DD/ID, neural mechanisms that influence clinical presentation of ASD, evidence-based behavioral and psychosocial interventions for improving overall functioning, and comorbidities with ASD (mainly ADHD and anxiety).
 Additionally, Sadaf is keen to investigate the impact of ASD on parents and siblings of youth with ASD and explore evidence-based interventions to improve their quality of life.

 Daria Lasc